swatv3nub/Hackfreaks/README.md

 Originally a Marie fork, Saitama evolved further and was built to be more robust and more dedicated to Anime Chats.

-Can be found on telegram as [IGRIS_BOT](https://t.me/IGRIS_BOT).
+Can be found on telegram as [IGRISROBOT](https://t.me/IGRIS_BOT).

-The Support group can be reached out to at [IGRIS_BOT Support](https://t.me/IGRIS_SUPPORT), where you can ask for help about [IGRIS_BOT](https://t.me/IGRIS_BOT), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [IGRIS_BOT Support](https://t.me/IGRIS_SUPPORT), where you can ask for help about [IGRIS_BOT](https://t.me/IGRISROBOT), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [SOME ASSOCIATION](https://t.me/IGRIS_BOT1)
+News channel as at [DEMON ASSOCIATION](https://t.me/DEMON_ASSOCIATION)

 ## How to setup/deploy.